alien2112/alien2112/README.md

 I'm Highly-motivated software engineer from Egypt, passionate about building products through software development and engineering skills and I am actively seeking opportunities to leverage my skills and contribute to impactful projects.

 - 👀 I’m interested in Software Engineering and Data Science
-- 🌱 I’m currently learning MERN
 - 📫 How to reach me: eslamabdullatif21@gmail.com
 - ⚡ Fun fact: I'm Funny